tochinet/NISINP/docs/permissions.rst

 RegulatorUser
 ~~~~~~~~~~~~~~~~
-The RegulatorUser can create company and create an OperatorAdmin who is the administrator of the company (operator)
+The RegulatorUser can create regulated entities and create an OperatorAdmin who is the administrator of the company (operator)

 OperatorAdmin
 ~~~~~~~~~~~~~~~~